shunny2/web-chat/README.md

 ## About Web Chat

-Web Chat is a web application for exchanging messages in real time between users.
+<b>Web Chat</b> is a web application for exchanging messages in real time between users.
 A [server](https://github.com/shunny2/web-chat-socket) was created to develop the application that uses [sockets](https://en.wikipedia.org/wiki/WebSocket) as its primary tool.
 It is responsible for keeping the connection open for users to exchange messages in real-time.

 ## Technologies